-As international travel slowly returns, many travellers are now able to visit Poland without quarantine and Kraków remains a fantastic city to visit at any time.
-This guide tells you everything you need to know about flying to Kraków for a last-minute summer break.
+As international travel gradually returns, travellers are now able to visit Poland without quarantine.
+This guide tells you everything you need to know about flying to Kraków for an autumn or winter break.

 For up-to-date COVID travel advice, see our Can I Travel To Poland? page, which is updated every Monday.

 Can I Fly To Poland?